oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ## Using cert-manager with Let's Encrypt Certificates

-cert-manager is a X.509 certificate controller for Kubernetes and OpenShift.
+cert-manager is an X.509 certificate controller for Kubernetes and OpenShift.
 It automates the issuance of certificates from popular public and private Certificate Authorities, to secure Ingress with TLS.
 It ensures the certificates are valid and up-to-date, and attempts to renew certificates before expiration.

-With cert-manager, a certificate issuer is a resource type in the Kubernetes cluster, and Let's Encrypt is one of the supported sources of certificates than can be configured as issuer.
+With cert-manager, a certificate issuer is a resource type in the Kubernetes cluster, and Let's Encrypt is one of the supported sources of certificates than can be configured as the issuer.
 The [ACME](https://www.rfc-editor.org/rfc/rfc8555) (Automated Certificate Management Environment) protocol is a framework for automating the issuance and domain validation procedure, which allows servers to obtain certificates without user interaction.
-Let's Encrypt is a Certificate Authority that supports ACME protocol, and through cert-manager the cluster can request and install Let's Manager certificates.
+Let's Encrypt is a Certificate Authority that supports ACME protocol, and through cert-manager, the cluster can request and install Let's Manager certificates.

 ### Certificate issuance flow

-The process for obtaining a certificate with ACME protocol has two major tasks, __Domain Validation__, where the agent proves it controls the domain, and __Certificate Issuance__, where the agent requests a certificate (or renews or revoke).
+The process for obtaining a certificate with ACME protocol has two major tasks, __Domain Validation__, where the agent proves it controls the domain, and __Certificate Issuance__, where the agent requests a certificate (or renews or revokes).

 At a high level, the following steps are required for obtaining a certificate from an ACME server: